couetilc/react-social-icons/README.md

 - linting for json files in db/

 - work on PR magic, for screenshots and bundlesize, etc.
+    I can maybe do this based on the static files pushed to github pages by a workflow. if I have a directory for screenshots, and even better if I can publish a single file at a time to the website instead of all files at once, would be easy to have a workflow take and post a screenshot of the whole page with all the networks. can be directory `screenshots/[commit_hash].png`

 - deploy docs page to website, on every release.
 Actually instead use a workflow: https://docs.github.com/en/pages/getting-started-with-github-pages/using-custom-workflows-with-github-pages